Blebesquefee/Pixel-Art-Platformer/README.md

-# Algebra-Unity-Game-dev-project
+# Algebra Unity Game Dev Project
-2D pixel-art platformer
+This game is a 2D pixel-art platformer